Byte addressing: Background

 The basic unit of digital storage is a bit, storing a single 0 or 1.
 Many common instruction set architectures can address more than 8 bits of data at a time.
 For example, 32-bit x86 processors have 32-bit general-purpose registers and can handle 32-bit (4-byte) data in single instructions.
 However, data in memory may be of various lengths.
 Instruction sets that support byte addressing supports accessing data in units that are narrower than the word length.
-An eight-bit processor like the Intel 8008 addresses eight bits, but as this is the full width of the accumulator and other registers, this is could be considered either byte-addressable or word-addressable.
+An eight-bit processor like the Intel 8008 addresses eight bits, but as this is the full width of the accumulator and other registers, this could be considered either byte-addressable or word-addressable.
 32-bit x86 processors, which address memory in 8-bit units but have 32-bit general-purpose registers and can operate on 32-bit items with a single instruction, are byte-addressable.